 With the fur seals no longer providing a ready harvest, the next resources on the island to be exploited were the blubber and oil of elephant seals and penguins.
 Elephant seals were abundant and relatively easy to kill, but removing and rendering down their blubber was heavy work.
 In the 1830’s the elephant seal population was estimated to have reduced by 70%, and between that decade and 1874 only three ships are known to have visited the island for sealing.
 By then, the population had recovered enough for it to be considered worthwhile to start harvesting again.
 In 1891 the Tasmanian government issued a ban on seal harvesting on Macquarie Island, but due to its remoteness it was almost impossible to reinforce.
 Before long the seal population began to shrink once more, and the entrepreneurial eye turned to the potential of the islands millions of penguins as a source of oil.

-From the 1880’s, penguins were rounded up, clubbed, and piled whole into giant macabre vats known as Penguin Digesters (image at top of this page is of rusted out digesters) which did just that – render down the penguins for their oil, fueled by a fire of elephant seal blubber, or their digested neighbours.
+From the 1880’s, King, Gentoo and Royal penguins were rounded up, clubbed, and piled whole into giant macabre vats known as Penguin Digesters which did just that – render down the penguins for their oil, fuelled by a fire of elephant seal blubber, or their digested neighbours.
 Up to 2000 penguins could be crammed into one digester, with the oil used mainly in the shipping industry.
 Each penguin could produce about 1 pint (approx. 400ml) of oil.
 Nuggets Penguin Processing Plant on the island’s north was the main point of this activity, and at the time (1880’s – 1920) the ‘steam digester’ was considered state of the art technology.
 Penguin harvesting on Macquarie Island was banned in 1920 after the last oiling license, held by Joseph Hatch was not renewed and the population has recovered significantly.
 Whaling was never a trade pursued at Macquarie Island, due to the lack of a suitable harbour.

 With the ban on harvesting penguins, elephant and fur seals in place for decades, their populations on Macquarie Island have recovered significantly.
-But like the rest of the island’s ecosystem, these animals are experiencing pressures that can be attributed to climate change.
+But like the rest of the island’s ecosystem, these animals are experiencing the pressures of climate change.
 Changes to their diet from the impacts of climate change on food webs and species distribution have been indicated in a declining population of elephant seals.
 The work of scientists and rangers is imperative in monitoring and understanding the impacts of climate change on the animal populations of Macquarie Island, and what the future may hold for this isolated, but globally connected island.